Subscript and superscript: Superscripts that typically do not extend above the ascender line

-Diagonal fractions with subscripts that are aligned with the baseline also fall into this category.

 Superscripts that typically extend above the ascender line

-Both low and high superscripts can be used to indicate the presence of a footnote in a document, like this5 or thisxi.
-Any combination of characters can be used for this purpose; in technical writing footnotes are sometimes composed of letters and numbers together, like this.A.2 The choice of low or high alignment depends on taste, but high-set footnotes tend to be more common, as they stand out more from the text.
+Both low and high superscripts can be used to indicate the presence of a footnote in a document, like this5 or this.xi Any combination of characters can be used for this purpose; in technical writing footnotes are sometimes composed of letters and numbers together, like this.A.2 The choice of low or high alignment depends on taste, but high-set footnotes tend to be more common, as they stand out more from the text.

 In mathematics, high superscripts are used for exponentiation to indicate that one number or variable is raised to the power of another number or variable.
-Thus y4 is y raised to the fourth power, 2x is 2 raised to the power of x, and the famous equation E = mc^{2} includes a term for the speed of light squared.
+Thus y4 is y raised to the fourth power, 2x is 2 raised to the power of x, and the equation E = mc^{2} includes a term for the speed of light squared.
 This led over time to an "abuse of notation" whereby superscripts indicate iterative function composition, including derivatives.
 In an unrelated use, superscripts also indicate contravariant tensors in Ricci calculus.

 The charges of ions and subatomic particles are also denoted by superscripts.
 Cl− is a negatively charged chlorine atom, Pb(4+) is an atom of lead with a positive charge of four, e- is an electron, e+ is a positron, and μ+ is an antimuon.